[updated Jan 2020]

 The coming Chinese New Year is the most significant holiday for the Chinese people and also the longest one.
 This is a chaotic period filled with stress and pressure, during which the entire Chinese industry, including the field of logistics, is shut down for almost a month.
 The impact of the production stoppage during this prolonged period spreads far beyond China and is reflected prominently in the global market.

-The next Chinese New Year is officially scheduled for February 3-10 (2019).
+The next Chinese New Year is officially scheduled for January 24-30 (2020).
 However, the vacation will begin a week earlier in order to allow the workers to get to their families on time for the holiday.
 Although the full holiday is celebrated for 15 days, most workers stay with their families for the first 7-8 days and then return to the factories and companies.
-Despite the fact that all employees are absent from their workplaces for about 21 days (a week of traveling to their families, holiday week and another week to return), the economic and logistical impact of this downtime is estimated at 35-40 days.
+Despite the fact that all employees are absent from their workplaces for about 21 days (a week of traveling to their families, holiday week and another week to return), the economic and logistical impact of this downtime is estimated at 35-40 days (yes, we have just recovered from Black Friday and the rest of the December sales…).
 Why?
 Let us explain.

 Homecoming or “The World’s Largest Human Migration”

 As we have already noted, Chinese New Year is the most significant holiday for the Chinese people – entire families are reunited during this period.
 Regardless of the distance that people have to travel to meet their loved ones, they will reach their destination to celebrate together.
 For many Chinese people, it is the only time of the year they get to see their parents and even children, who are often raised by their relatives living in the countryside.

 Most workers in China’s industrial areas are migrants from distant rural areas with very limited employment opportunities.